-As the Devil, the thought of positive sexuality is a relevant one to my pursuit of happiness.
+As the Devil, the thought of positive sexuality is a relevant one to the pursuit of happiness.

 In a soft effort to return to my original condition, which is that of a proponent of individual happiness and social health, I have thought about the notions of pleasure, desire, and lust today.